MoreiraLAB/ICARO/README.md

 ### Requirements:
 These requirements can be installed using pip.
 * iFeature - GitHub available at https://github.com/Superzchen/iFeature.
 You should download the iFeature folder and paste it into this git home directory.
 * fp-admet - Github available at https://github.com/jcheminform/fpadmet.
-Folder is already included in this GitHub.
+You should download the fp-admet folder and paste it into this git home directory.
 * MORDRED - version 1.2.0 .
 * numpy - version 1.26.0 .
 * pandas - version 2.1.1 .